johnsonojeda/Rintro/modules/4_data_manipulate.md

     ##  $ tstop   : int
     ##  $ status  : int

-To succesfully subset dataframes by factors we must use *droplevels*().
+To successfully subset dataframes by factors we must use *droplevels*().

 ``` r
 Placebo = droplevels(cgd[cgd$treat == "placebo",]) #The comma is important